AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 ## Fall 2018 Goals

-This semester [**CEO: as above specifiy the semester even in paragraph**], the team will finalize the UASB reactor design before fabrication.
+In the fall semester of 2018 [**CEO: as above specify the semester even in paragraph**], the team will finalize the UASB reactor design before fabrication.
 First, bench top tests will be performed to study the flow patterns through the sludge, which will be simulated using tapioca.
 Tapioca was chosen to use for a model of a sludge blanket because tapioca has material properties similar to that of sludge.
 These tests will allow us to test various reactor and influent conditions and check for failure.
 The UASB reactor design can be modified based on the results of the tapioca tests.
 The team plans on consulting Dr. Monroe Weber-Shirk and Dr. Todd Cowen for the details of the hydraulic design of the reactor and conducting literature searches for reactor designs.
 After these steps, the final dimensions of the reactor, upflow velocity, thickness of the sludge blanket and number of influent pipes can be determined.